shitana/articles/Ansible Inventories/section_2.md

   ```

 ### 4. Use Group Nesting
-- Group nesting allows you to create hierarchical relationships between groups.
-For example, you might have a group for all web servers, and within that, subgroups for Nginx and Apache servers:
+Group nesting allows you to create hierarchical relationships between groups.
+For example, you might have a group for all web servers, and within it, use subgroups for Nginx and Apache servers:
   ```yaml
   all:
     children: